-Would you like to make 2019 a successful year for your projects?
+Would you like to make 2021 a successful year for your projects?
 I’m sure you do.
+Especially as 2020 wasn’t exactly a stellar year for any of us.

 But what does it take to get there?

-What should people managing projects be aware of as we go into 2019 to make 2019 their most successful year ever?
+A while back, I asked project management experts what we should be aware of as we go into the new year to achieve their most successful year ever?

 - Mark Phillips